 In any case, the most common resolution to this dilemma is finding out that the case of insubordinate behavior came from a clash of two vastly different personalities.

-Of course, sometimes insubordination is what it is, with not a valid enough reason as described by the company code of conduct (the guideline for every staff member on how they should act in the workplace).
+Of course, sometimes insubordination is what it is, with not a valid enough reason described by the company code of conduct (the guideline for every staff member on how they should act in the workplace).

-6. Take Disciplinary Action
+7. Take Disciplinary Actions

 Some companies are so strict that one misstep could end in instant termination.